nanoporegenomics/napu_wf/README.md

 Then, the FASTA file produced by Shasta can be provided to the end-to-end workflow described above (defined at `wdl/workflows/cardEndToEndVcf.wdl` and deposited [on Dockstore](https://dockstore.org/workflows/github.com/jmonlong/card_nanopore_wf/cardEndToEndVcfMethyl:r10?tab=info)) using the optional input `shastaFasta`.

+### Running DeepVariant per chromosome and minimap2 alignment on chunks of reads

+Both of these tasks in the end-to-end pipeline take considerable amount of time when run on the whole genome.
+Running these tasks in parallel reduces time and cost.

+DeepVariant can be run on each chromosome independently by providing a list of chromosomes as input to the end-to-end workflow.
+To run minimap2 alignments in parallel provide the end-to-end workflow with a number of reads per chunk to split the input reads.

+To run these tasks in parallel on Terra, the suggested inputs are:
+- `nbReadsPerChunk = 1000000` ( this can vary by input reads )
+- `chrs=["chr1", "chr2", "chr3", "chr4", "chr5", "chr6", "chr7", "chr8", "chr9", "chr10", "chr11", "chr12", "chr13", "chr14", "chr15", "chr16", "chr17", "chr18", "chr19", "chr20", "chr21", "chr22", "chrX", "chrY", "chrM"]` (to make individual BAMs to DeepVariant)

 ### Quick demo

 ```